 Understanding the iPad’s strengths and using the right apps will help maximize its potential.
 Generally, the iPad runs fast and has a long battery life, making it a great alternative to your laptop or desktop when portability is key.

-“I travel a lot, meeting with clients and the iPad’s slim design and light weight allow me to take it everywhere without weighing me down,” says Rouse.
+“I travel a lot, meeting with clients and the iPad’s slim design and light weight allow me to take it everywhere without weighing me down,” wrote Rouse.

 The ability to take the iPad everywhere is a major benefit to many professionals.
 It allows them to perform the following business functions and tasks outside of the office without losing productivity.
 Here are some of the specific capabilities Rouse noted:

 - Many applications, such as Evernote, allow users to take notes on their iPad and sync them to the Cloud, making the notes accessible on almost any device that can access the internet.
 Another company, Zagg, makes Bluetooth keyboards that double as cases, making it even easier to take notes on an iPad.

 - Numerous apps, such as GoodReader and iAnnotate, exist in the App Store that allow you to view documents, write commentary on a PDF document, and send them to others.
 There are also third-party cloud apps, such as Dropbox or SugarSync, that work with the PDF readers.

 - Remote desktop apps like Gotomypc, Splashtop, Logmein and Screens, make it possible for professionals to access their computers remotely using an active internet connection.
 Another app called Citrix Receiver is available for companies that have a Citrix server.
 This app also allows users to use their iPhone as a wireless track pad.

 - The iPad can be used for a number of tasks including email, browsing the web, staying organized and staying connected with your social networks.
 Dual-display apps, such as Air Display for Macs and MaxiVista for PCs, allow users to extend or clone their desktop onto their iPad.